-This course combines art, problem solving and the use of the computer to explore the limitless world of creativity.
-Students will study the role of communication through commercial and visual art.
-In this course students will be studying the use of vector art and will be developing their technical skills in Adobe’s Illustrator vector drawing program.
-Students in this course will first develop technical skills used by graphic designers and then will apply those skills in developing their own brand and vector graphic art portfolio.
+Grade 7 - In this course students will be studying vector art and will learn to use Adobe’s Illustrator vector drawing program.
+Students in this course will first develop technical skills used by graphic designers and then will apply those skills to develop their own brand and vector graphic art portfolio.&

-In grade 9, this trimestered option course's focus is internet computing and web design.
+Grade 9 - In grade 9, the focus of the course is internet computing and web design.
 Students will learn the fundamentals of HTML (HyperText Markup Language) and CSS (Cascading Style Sheets).
 Students will use the knowledge and skills gained over the duration of the course to produce fully functional websites that may be published to the web.
-Students that have taken the grade 7 and/or the grade 8 course will get to use their graphic art skills in the design of their sites and learn how to take their design mockups to structure and internet computing code.

 Drama is not only for those who are good at acting.
 Drama is an important course for everyone.
 It helps build greater personal appreciation for the fine arts.
 In Drama, students can experience and explore life skills in a safe supportive, caring environment.
 We focus on the 6 c’s: collaboration, communication, critical thinking, creativity, confidence, commitment.
 We practise 5 rules of respect: self, others, space, process, product.
 Development of skills using voice, expression and body language will assist in strengthening personal confidence and presentation.
 Students in drama will experience theatrical games, concentration and relaxation exercises, mime, vocal exercises, one minute speeches, monologues, radio and video broadcast techniques, creativity and improvisation.
 Drama is a performance based course.
 If you enjoy working in group situations or would like to develop leadership skills, Drama is for you.
 Develop your creativity and imagination!